 When to Contact a Medical Professional

 A subdural hematoma is a medical emergency.
 Call 911 or your local emergency number, or go to an emergency room after a head injury.
 Do not delay.

 Spinal injuries often occur with head injuries, so try to keep the person's neck still if you must move them before help arrives.

-Always use safety equipment at work and play to reduce your risk of a head injury.
+Always use safety equipment at work and play to reduce your risk for a head injury.
 For example, use hard hats, bicycle or motorcycle helmets, and seat belts.
 Older individuals should be particularly careful to avoid falls.

 Subdural hemorrhage; Traumatic brain injury - subdural hematoma; TBI - subdural hematoma; Head injury - subdural hematoma